Triangle Chapter, American Wine Society

 example), you should generally give Appearance a 3.
 Just because you

-like to see dark red wines or golden yellow wines doesn't mean a lighter shade
+like to see dark red wines or golden yellow wines doesn't mean a lighter

-when downgrading here, if doing so on color alone.
+carefully when downgrading here, if doing so on color alone.

 Remember that you are evaluating a wine against a theoretical standard.